isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

-Now, given that we know the distribution of genetic variation within the observed decapod communities, we use this information, along with environmental correlates, to predict the distribution of genetic variation of decapod communities at unobserved locations across the landscape?
+Now, given that we know the distribution of genetic variation within the observed decapod communities, we use this information, along with environmental correlates, to predict the distribution of genetic variation of decapod communities at unobserved locations across the landscape.
 To this end we developed a machine learning inference procedure which we trained on the observed data and generated the following map of projected community genetic structure across the Coral Triangle.